 For more information about our compliance with the General Data Protection Regulation (GDPR) and sharing please read the information in the following section.

 The University of Aberdeen, as a data controller for BSR-PsA study, is responsible for processing your data fairly and lawfully according to the General Data Protection Regulation (2018).
 Processing data means collecting, using and sharing the data you provided in your study questionnaires and diary cards, plus the data your rheumatology team collected for the study from your usual clinical care.
 Data processing will only ever be for the purposes of this study.
 When you signed the consent form to participate in the BSR-PsA study you permitted us to process these data.
 It is our responsibility that the data we received from study participants, and their rheumatology teams, have been treated with the utmost confidence.

 All study materials identified you using a unique ID number.
-Your name and contact details have been stored separately from all other study materials.
-All data storage (both paper and electronic) has been kept secure at all times.
+Your name and contact details are stored separately from all other study materials.
+All data storage (both paper and electronic) is kept secure at all times.

-We blanked out your name on every diary card we ever received from you before we filed it.
+We blank out your name on every diary card we receive from you before we file it.

-Every person working on the study was trained and certified in Good Clinical Practice training which is repeated every 2-3 years to maintain high standards in data protection and handling.
+Every person working on the study is trained and certified in Good Clinical Practice training which is repeated every 2-3 years to maintain high standards in data protection and handling.

 What do we mean by ‘data linking’ your data?

 When you consented to take part in the study you were asked if you agreed that we could link the data we collect from you, and your rheumatology team, to data about your healthcare that are held in a national NHS database.
 If you agreed to this we share some identifiable information (including your name, NHS or CHI number, address and date of birth) with NHS national databases/registers such as NHS Digital (see table below for full list).
 This allows us to get additional information about your health, for example about hospital stays, appointments outside rheumatology, or if you develop a serious condition such as cancer.
 It lets us check the information we already have and to fill in the gaps where information is not complete.